 Oftentimes, when the rubber meets the road, you’ll discover new challenges that you didn’t anticipate.
 Maybe you intended to work out in the morning, but you’ve missed several workouts because the kids needed help with their homework.
 Or maybe you haven’t been able to run outside because of freezing temperatures.

 Now is the time to revise your fitness plan—it needs to work within the reality of your life.
 Try switching your workouts to lunchtime instead of in the morning or sign up for a gym membership so you can run indoors during the colder months.
+Consider spending 10 minutes stretching in the morning to shift your perspective from negative to positive at the start of each day.
 A realistic workout plan is crucial for maintaining a sustainable workout routine.

 4. WHAT’S NEXT?